celer/cjade/Readme.md

 		/**
-			cjade.defaults can be used to set default values for the options specified above */
+			cjade.defaults can be used to set default values for the options specified below

+			There is no need to specify any defaults by default :P cjade will use it's own busy image, functions, etc */
 		cjade.defaults({
 			busyImage:"/images/busy.gif"